With their visas in limbo, journalists at Voice of America worry that they’ll be thrown out of America

 For some of Segovia’s colleagues, the stakes are even higher.
 They include people from countries headed by authoritarian regimes who fear persecution once they are repatriated, among them journalists from Venezuela, China, Russia, Iran and other nations in which VOA’s broadcasts serve as one of the few sources of independent news and information.

-Another journalist, whose visa has expired, said security agents in her home country have questioned family members about her work and will likely greet her return with suspicion.
+Another journalist, whose visa has expired, said security agents in her home country have questioned family members about her work and will probably greet her return with suspicion.
 “I think they’ll find it very weird that the U.S. government has sent back someone who was working for the U.S. government as a journalist,” she said.
 “It’s just a grotesque situation.”

 The journalist spoke on the condition of anonymity, asking not to identify her name or home country, out of concern for potential reprisals.

-Pack, who declined an interview through his representatives, has been vague about the reasons for not renewing the visas.
+Pack, who declined an interview request through his representatives, has been vague about the reasons for not renewing the visas.
 In response to questions this week, his spokesman sent a news release issued last month in which Pack said “other federal agencies” had found “systemic, severe, and fundamental security failures” at the agencies Pack supervises, including VOA.
 Many of these alleged lapses, he said, “have persisted for years.”

 Pack hasn’t said what threats have arisen or why journalists holding visas at VOA warranted special scrutiny.
 VOA’s international journalists undergo extensive background checks before they are hired.

-Pack’s apparent disinterest in renewing visas, however, is in keeping with the Trump administration’s generally tough stance on immigration.
+Pack’s apparent lack of interest in renewing visas, however, is in keeping with the Trump administration’s generally tough stance on immigration.
 Citing the pandemic and its effect on American workers, Trump in June temporarily banned new entries via J-1 visas, the kind held by VOA workers.
-It’s not clear if the ban affects renewals.
+It’s not clear whether the ban affects renewals.

 The visa issue is one of several policies enacted by Pack that have roiled the agencies under his control since he was confirmed in June to head the U.S. Agency for Global Media.
 He won confirmation after a bruising and largely partisan confirmation battle in the Senate.